 This will not occur immediately, but build up gradually and be noticed by the patient before any serious damage occurs.
 Once recognised, a medical professional can manage treatment to stop its progression.

-To find out more about botox treatment and relieve your suffering today visit our Overactive Bladder Treatment page or contact the offices of Dr Katelaris for a professional opinion.
+To find out more about botox for overactive bladder treatment and relieve your suffering today visit our Overactive Bladder Treatment page or contact the offices of Dr Katelaris for a professional opinion.